Create a firm foundation for success built on quality data and an effective strategy.

-Recently, I’ve been reading some alarming stats around marketing automation and a piece of Frank’s advice came to mind, “If you don’t like how the table is set, turn over the table.”
+Recently, I’ve been reading some alarming stats around marketing automation.
 According to a new study we conducted in partnership with Ascend2, 78% of B2B organizations use marketing automation to some extent to streamline complex marketing processes and create a consistent, accurate flow of data across their various channels.
 With such a large percentage of marketers relying on these systems to improve their initiatives and provide additional targeting intelligence, you would think that the majority of marketers would be happy with the results.
 However, according to industry expert David Raab, almost 70% of marketers are either unhappy or only marginally happy with their marketing automation software.

 Why settle for less-than-stellar results from your marketing automation and a disappointing ROI?
-Here are some hints to help you turn the tide, with some inspirational words of wisdom from Frank, of course.
+Here are some tips to help you get the most out of marketing automation:

 As a modern marketer, you’ve likely heard about the importance of quality data, but are you taking steps to clean up your own database?
 Dumping bad records into your MarTech platform not only hurts your campaign effectiveness, but it also weakens your ROI and breeds frustration.